 The DICE Fellowship has been designed for first- and second-year students who are inclined to learn more and work toward creating inclusive spaces.
 The DICE Fellowship provides students a platform for discussion while developing language and a framework to be more skilled in their respective futures.

-We will be selecting a cohort of 25 students from the application process to become DICE Fellows this semester and DICE mentors in the upcoming Fall.
+We will be selecting a cohort of 25 students from the application process to become DICE Fellows this semester.

 A commitment to the DICE Fellowship this semester will consist of attending seven 1.5-hour workshops, three large group events of your choice, as well as writing four online reflection journals.
 Each workshop has been meticulously designed to promote the development of each participants framework, language, and marketable skills.